tldr-pages/tldr/pages/common/fusermount.md

 `fusermount -u {{path/to/mount_point}}`

-- Unmount a FUSE filesystem, as soon as it's not busy anymore:
+- Unmount a FUSE filesystem as soon as it becomes unused:

 `fusermount -z {{path/to/mount_point}}`